 The Moderna COVID-19 Vaccine has arrived at Blackstone!
-We have vaccinated 70% of our staff and nearly 400 patients as of January 19th!
 To learn more about the vaccine, click here.

 Blackstone Valley Community Health Care is a member of a National Association of Community Health Centers (NACHC).
 Health Centers like ours started as part of the Civil Rights Movement in the late 1960s and we stand behind with NACHC, our Community and this statement.
 National Association of Community Health Center's statement, from Tom Van Coverden, President & CEO, and Lathran J. Woodard, Board Chair of the National Association of Community Health Centers, on the Death of George Floyd: